mosse-security/mcsi-library/docs/ways-of-working/critical-reading.md

 At the end of this process, you should have:

-1. Refuted some ideas
+1. Refuted some ideas that were not achieving their intended goal
-2. Accepted some ideas
+2. Accepted the ideas that have merit
-3. Improved some ideas
+3. Improved some ideas that had problems

 From the perspective of critical thinking and creativity, this exercise ought to have been invaluable.
 You were required to engage deeply with new ideas, to rigorously analyze and assess their merit.
 The process of challenging, refuting, accepting, and refining ideas should have sharpened your intellectual faculties.
 This is not merely an academic task; it is a fundamental practice of a rational mind striving to achieve clarity and certainty in its convictions.